 Intake aims to strengthen policies and programs to improve nutritional status by increasing the availability, quality, comparability, and use of reliable dietary data and metrics in low- and middle-income countries.
 Through our work at Intake, and in collaboration with partners in countries and globally, we want to help ensure the potential for healthy diets for all.

 Intake’s work is currently oriented around six main work streams:

-Intake is a Center for Dietary Assessment established at FHI 360 in October 2016, with funding from the Bill & Melinda Gates Foundation.
+Intake is a Center for Dietary Assessment established at FHI Solutions in October 2016, with funding from the Bill & Melinda Gates Foundation.
 We offer comprehensive technical assistance services at no cost to government entities planning to carry out a dietary survey in a low- or middle-income country.
-We are also able to provide remote technical assistance services at no cost to international NGOs and other non-governmental entities, when the scope of the request requires less than five days.
-For more substantial technical assistance requests, we offer a fee-for-service model for non-governmental entities.
-Intake is currently funded through July 15, 2021.
+We are also able to provide substantive technical assistance services to international NGOs, academic institutions, and other non-governmental entities on a fee-for-service basis.
+Please contact us for more information.

 a desire to foster meaningful collaboration with partners in-country and at the global level